Non-residents are taxed only on Greek-sourced income.

 Under Greek tax law, employment income is taxable in the hands of the employee in the year in which the employee is entitled to claim such income, whereas income tax withholding should be effected by the employer.
 Employers are under an obligation to withhold Greek income tax on the remuneration paid to employees in Greece on a monthly basis (in Greece, salary is payable 14 times per year).

 Amounts of payroll tax withheld on a monthly basis should be remitted by the employer to the tax authorities by the end of the second month following the month that income was paid, at the latest.
 At the end of the year, the employer is obliged to report via the General Secretariat of Information Systems the annual taxable employment income (i.e. gross employment income minus the applicable social security contributions) by indicating separately the regular salary and the benefits in kind, as well as the amounts of income tax and solidarity contribution which were withheld during the tax year.
-For tax year 2015 the respective reporting deadline is on 15 February 2016.
-Respective amounts appear automatically in the electronic form of the employee’s annual personal income tax return (Form E-1) .
+For tax year 2016 the respective reporting deadline has not been announced yet by the Greek tax authorities.
+Respective amounts appear automatically in the electronic form of the employee’s annual personal income tax return (Form E-1).
+Furthermore, the employer is also obliged to issue and provide to the employee an annual salary letter (either in hard copy or electronically) including the regular salary and any benefit paid to the employee during the tax year as well as the applicable payroll withholding.

 Citizens of EU member states, of the states of the European Economic Area (i.e., Iceland, Liechtenstein, and Norway), and Swiss citizens must apply for the appropriate type of certificate of registration of EU citizens (i.e., for the provision of dependent employment services, for the provision of non-salaried services, etc.) if they wish to work in Greece or decide to take up residence in Greece.
 A stay of up to3 months does not require a permit.
 However, in practice, it may be necessary to obtain such a certificate even if the stay is shorter than three months.